Analyzing ATA Creativity Global (NASDAQ:AACG) and Meta Data (NYSE:AIU)

 ATA Creativity Global (NASDAQ:AACG – Get Free Report) and Meta Data (NYSE:AIU – Get Free Report) are both consumer discretionary companies, but which is the better stock?
 We will contrast the two companies based on the strength of their valuation, analyst recommendations, profitability, dividends, institutional ownership, risk and earnings.

-This table compares ATA Creativity Global and Meta Data’s revenue, earnings per share (EPS) and valuation.
+This table compares ATA Creativity Global and Meta Data’s revenue, earnings per share and valuation.

 |Gross Revenue